landoncrabtree/awesome-cyber/README.md

 # awesome-cyber
 A curated list of awesome cybersecurity tools for both red, blue, and purple team operations.

+## Contributions?
+Create an issue with suggestions and I'll add them :) The goal of this is to be actively maintained and up-to-date.

 ## General

 ### Operating Systems